Dosage Form: powder, for oral solution

 Animal reproduction studies have not been conducted with potassium chloride.
 It is not known if potassium chloride causes fetal harm when administered to a pregnant woman or affects reproductive capacity.
 Potassium chloride should be given to a pregnant woman only if clearly needed.

-Many drugs are excreted in human lactation and because of the potential for serious adverse reactions in nursing infants from oral potassium supplements, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
+Many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from oral potassium supplements, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in children have not been established.